 Ski Younger Now

-For the past few years my clientele has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
+For years my clientele has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
 Grandparents want to keep up with the younger folks and even teach them a thing or two.
 I help them do that.

 These over-the-hill jocks (of both genders) are fully committed to the sport and eager to be retrained so they can do it for another ten or twenty years.